spidero/Drop2Print/README.md

 ```bash
 docker compose up --build
 ```
 The service listens on port `8000`.
 By default, it mounts `app/uploads` and `app/db` from the host, so jobs and the database persist between restarts.
-Set `DROP2PRINT_PRINTER` in `docker-compose.yml` or at runtime if you need a specific printer.
+Set `DROP2PRINT_PRINTER` via env (uncomment in `docker-compose.yml`) or at runtime if you need a specific printer.

 ## Configuration
 - `DROP2PRINT_DB_PATH` – path to the SQLite file (default `app/db/drop2print.sqlite3`).